Back to Blog

 Our goal is to build a workflow that automatically performs these key functions:

-- Sentiment Analysis: The AI determines if the customer is happy, neutral, or frustrated.
+• Sentiment Detection: The AI determines if the customer is neutral, mildly frustrated, or urgently negative.

-- Real-Time Alerts: The relevant team is notified instantly via a messaging platform like Slack.
+• Real-Time Alerts: The relevant team is notified instantly in Slack.

 To build this system, we'll use a few best-in-class tools, connected by an automation platform like n8n.
 Each component plays a crucial role: